mautic/developer-documentation-new/docs/components/integrations_configuration.rst

 .. vale on

-The ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormAuthInterface``, interface provides the Symfony Form type class that defines the fields to be stored as the API keys.
+The ``\Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormAuthInterface`` interface provides the Symfony Form type class that defines the fields to get stored as the API keys.

 .. php:interface:: \Mautic\IntegrationsBundle\Integration\Interfaces\ConfigFormAuthInterface